matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - On your first connection, verify the server’s host key fingerprint against the one shown in the Hetzner console, which is the string in the format `sha256:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.

-- Upload the `id_rsa.bak` to an off-site secure vault.
+- Upload the `hetzner_project_key.bak` to an off-site secure vault.

 > **⚠️Caution:** This is a one-time download.
 Lose it, and you must contact Hetzner support or rebuild the server.